canonical/pebble/README.md

 ```
 $ pebble notices
 ID   Type    Key              First                Last                 Repeated             Occurrences
-1    client  example.com/foo  today at 16:16 NZST  today at 16:16 NZST  today at 16:16 NZST  3
+1    custom  example.com/foo  today at 16:16 NZST  today at 16:16 NZST  today at 16:16 NZST  3
-2    client  other.com/bar    today at 16:16 NZST  today at 16:16 NZST  today at 16:16 NZST  1
+2    custom  other.com/bar    today at 16:16 NZST  today at 16:16 NZST  today at 16:16 NZST  1
 ```

 By default, this lists all notices.
-If the user runs `pebble okay` (acknowledge notices), subsequent executions of `pebble notices` will only list notices that have occurred (or been repeated) since the last one listed before the acknowledgement.
+The `pebble okay` command acknowledge notices: subsequent executions of `pebble notices` will only list notices that have occurred (or been repeated) since the last one listed before the acknowledgement.

 To fetch details about a single notice, use `pebble notice`, which displays the output in YAML format.
 You can fetch a notice either by ID or by type/key combination: